TDStrasser/KookaBlockly-Reference/docs/source/using.rst

    KookaBlockly script load file selection dialogue.

   |  The default directory for Kookaberry scripts within the current user’s account is ``/KookaberryScripts/KookaBlockly`` and the user can navigate away from this as desired.

   |  KookaBlockly script files have a type designation of ``.kby.py``.

   |  Selecting a script and pressing the dialogue's **Open** button, or alternatively double-clicking on a selected KookaBlockly script file will place a copy of that script in the KookaBlockly Workspace from where it can be modified, saved and run on the Kookaberry.

 ..
 Note::

    **Important!** When assembling scripts from a number of files, the name of the last loaded file becomes the default for saving the script.
-If the script is intended to be saved into a new or differently-named file then use the **Save As** button to identify the file.
+If the script is intended to be saved into a new or differently-named file then use the **Save As** button to give a different name to the file.

 Save
   Save the currently named script to the corresponding file.
 If the script was loaded from a file, the path and name of the file from which the script was loaded is shown next to the KookaBlockly version and the script will be save to that file.

-  If the script has not been previously saved, the **Save As** procedure is used.
+  If the script has not been previously saved, the **Save As** procedure is automatically used.

 Save As